See the Story Index for Wael Abdelgawad’s other stories.

 I looked around.
 “What’s with the store?
 Where is everyone?”

-“Oh you know, now and then I pay ‘em to shut down and let me browse.
-I make it worth their while.
+“Oh you know, I shut the place down to browse.
 I can’t be mingling with strangers.
 The bounty on me is up to a million dollars.”

 “You a sight for a tired heart, brother,” he said, then stepped back.